gagolews/stringx/.devel/sphinx/rapi/strptime.md

 `strftime` formats a date-time object and outputs it as a character vector.

-The functions are meant to be operable with each other, especially with regards to formatting/printing.
+The functions are meant to be compatible with each other, especially with regards to formatting/printing.
 This is why they return/deal with objects of a new class, `POSIXxt`, which expends upon the built-in `POSIXct`.

 ## Usage